emmecola/coronavirus_world_outbreak/README.md

 <div align="center"><h1>Coronavirus outbreak across the world</h1></div>
-<div>Below you find a collection of histogram plots tracking the coronavirus outbreak worldwide (one plot for each country).
-However, please be careful when directly comparing two countries!
+<div>This page is a collection of histogram plots tracking the SARS-COV-2 outbreak worldwide (one plot for each country).
+However, please be careful when directly comparing two plots!
 First of all, each country might use different criteria to identify cases.
-Second, population age distribution might differ in different countries, and since SARS-COV-2 is more lethal in older people, death rate may appear higher in countries with older populations.</div>
+Second, population age distribution might differ in different countries, and since the virus is more lethal in older people, death rate may appear higher in countries with older populations.</div>
 <hr>
 <div align="center"><img src="img/plot_China.png?raw=true" width="100%"/></div>
 <div align="center"><img src="img/plot_Italy.png?raw=true" width="100%"/></div>